 For people following a vegan diet or those who are intolerant to dairy, we've rounded up the best dairy-free chocolates.

 With more and more people following a vegan diet and others finding that they're lactose intolerant, we've made it our mission to find the very best dairy-free chocolate to keep cravings at bay.
-There are plenty of delicious options out there from budget-friendly chocolate bars to luxury versions with high cocoa content and we've tasted a wide range to bring you our top five.
+There are plenty of delicious options out there from budget-friendly chocolate bars to luxury versions with high cocoa content and we've tasted a wide range to bring you our best vegan chocolate bars.